prof-rossetti/georgetown-opim-243-201901/exercises/deploy-script-production.md

 ### Server Configuration

 Before we copy the script to the remote server, we need to configure the server's environment in a similar way we configured our local environment.
-But instead of using a ".env" file, we will directly configure the server's environment variables by either clicking "Reveal Config Vars" from the "Resources" tab in your application's Heroku dashboard, or from the command line (instructions below):
+But instead of using a ".env" file, we will directly configure the server's environment variables by either clicking "Reveal Config Vars" from the "Settings" tab in your application's Heroku dashboard, or from the command line (instructions below):

 ![a screenshot of setting env vars via the app's online dashboard](https://user-images.githubusercontent.com/1328807/54229588-f249e880-44da-11e9-920a-b11d4c210a99.png)